 How do I turn off XHCI on an HP computer?

-For those who want to turn off XHCI on an HP-branded computer, then please go ahead and shut down the device.
-Press the power button after, then be sure to click on the F10 key to enter the Setup area.
-From there, ensure that you select Advanced, then Device Options.
+For those who want to disable XHCI on an HP-branded computer, please shut down the device.
+Press the power button, then click the F10 key to enter the Setup area.
+From there, select Advanced, then Device Options.
 Finally, you must enable USB EHCI to debug to disable the XHCI controller.